Tudor0404/easythread/docs/pages/testing.rst

 	For the program to do its intended function of converting SVG files, it must first have access to the file in memory.
 This test ensures I am able to load a SVG file.

 2 Movement of canvas
 	For the user to inspect the design, the user must be able to move around the graphics.
-This is essentail to check if a conversion has completed correctly.
+This is essential to check if a conversion has completed correctly.

 3 Selecting elements and changing properties
-	The user should have accesss to basic tools to change the properties of shapes, this is to prevent users having to use other programs instead of EasyThread and decreasing user satisfaction.
+	The user should have access to basic tools to change the properties of shapes, this is to prevent users having to use other programs instead of EasyThread and decreasing user satisfaction.

 4 Saving canvas SVG
 	In some cases, the user may want to save a the state of the current canvas so that they can work on it later, after changing the properties of the design.